-During 2020, in order to fund the legal proceedings, the Company issued some loan notes resulting in a net debt position of £576k at 31 December 2020 as opposed to a net cash position of £136k at 31 December 2019.
+During 2021, in order to fund the legal proceedings, the Company issued further loan notes resulting in an increased net debt position of £1,107k at 31 December 2021 (2020: £576k).

 14. Contingencies

 Authorised Guarantee Agreement

 At the time of the Joint Venture between Tanfield Group Plc and Xtreme Manufacturing LLC relating to Snorkel International in October 2013, Tanfield Group Plc was the tenant of the Vigo Centre manufacturing facility from which the Snorkel division carried out its UK manufacturing operations.
 In order to gain permission to assign the lease to Snorkel Europe Limited, Tanfield Group Plc entered into an authorised guarantee agreement on the 25-year lease which commenced 27 June 2006.